Skip to content

 Showing how to make a breakfast casserole with biscuits in a 6 step collage.

 • Unroll biscuit dough.
-In a 9×13-inch baking dish coated with cooking spray, unroll your biscuit dough, place it in the bottom of the dish, and press the seams together to seal.
+In a 9×13-inch baking dish coated with cooking spray, unroll your biscuit dough, place it in the bottom of the casserole dish, and press seams together to seal.
 Bake for 5 minutes.

 • Whisk eggs: In a large bowl, whisk eggs first then add in milk, salt, garlic powder and pepper.